Wissididom/Firebot-Raid-Chat-Alert/README.md

 ## Deprecated

-There now is an event for outgoing raids inbuilt into Firebot so this is not needed anymore, as soon as a new version came out, so when that happens this repo will get deprecated and archived.
+There now is an event for outgoing raids inbuilt into Firebot so this is not needed anymore, therefore this repo was archived.

 ### Setup